build insights

 - Bronze

-Contemporary architecture has incorporated new materials in the creation of monumental sculptures.
-One of these is stainless steel, which makes it possible to create complex forms that are resistant to the passage of time.
-Another material used is glass, which provides transparency and luminosity to the sculptures.
-In addition, composite materials such as fibre cement or glass fibre reinforced polymer (GRP) are used, which offer great strength and versatility.
+Contemporary architecture has incorporated new materials into the creation of monumental sculptures.
+One of these is stainless steel, which allows for the creation of complex shapes that are resistant to the passage of time.
+Another material used is glass, which provides transparency and luminosity to sculptures.
+Additionally, composite materials such as fiber cement or fiberglass-reinforced polymer (GFRP) are utilized, offering great strength and versatility.

 Examples of contemporary materials: